forestDev1212/rock-test/README.md

 ## Project Overview

-This application connects to the Ethereum blockchain using a free RPC endpoint, queries the latest 100,000 blocks for `mint` transactions from a specific contract, and stores the data in a PostgreSQL database.
+This application connects to the Ethereum blockchain using a free RPC endpoint, starting from a specified block height (e.g., 100,000).
+It queries for `mint` transactions from a specific contract and stores this data in a PostgreSQL database.
 Additionally, Redis is used as a cache layer to optimize querying, and a REST API is provided for retrieving transactions by wallet address.

 ---